Asmi-C/OmniFold-Task/proposal.md

 **This proposal prioritizes Tasks 1–6 and Task 8 as core deliverables within the 175-hour timeline.
 Task 7 (HEPData integration) is treated as a stretch goal to be completed if time permits.**

-The full pipeline this project implements end-to-end:
+The full end-to-end pipeline this project implements is as follows:

 ```
 OmniFold Weights → Standard Format → Metadata Schema → Python API → Validation → HEPData → Community Users